 WHAT HAS CHANGED?

-In view of the changed commodity price environment, Chesapeake has announced that it will spend around $3.5 to $4 billion in gross capital expenditures this year, about 45% less than what it did last year.
 Lower capital expenditures mean lower investment in future production growth.
 Therefore, while lower capital spending will improve the free cash flows to the firm, we believe it will also slow down the company’s short to medium-term production growth.
-For example, last year, Chesapeake’s liquids production grew by almost 21% y-o-y, but we expect it to decline by around 16% this year, followed by a 4.5% average annual growth beyond that.
-The steep production decline this year is expected mostly because of the asset sales that the company completed last year.
-However, even after adjusting for divestments, the company’s net hydrocarbon production is expected to grow by just around 2% y-o-y this year, well below the 4.3% CAGR growth it registered between 2012 and 2014.
+For example, in 2015, Chesapeake’s liquids production fell by almost 7% y-o-y due to the pull back in exploration and production activities during the year.
+Consequently, we expect the production to decline further by around 18% this year, followed by a 5% average annual growth beyond that.

 Below are some key value drivers for Chesapeake that present opportunities for a significant upside or downside to the current Trefis price estimate for the company:

-- Crude Oil & NGLs Average Sales Price: Chesapeake's stock price is highly sensitive to crude oil and natural gas liquids prices as the company derives more than 57% of its total value, by our estimates, from the sale of these commodities.
+- Crude Oil & NGLs Average Sales Price: Chesapeake's stock price is highly sensitive to crude oil and natural gas liquids prices as the company derives almost 60% of its total value, by our estimates, from the sale of these commodities.
 We believe that the recent decline in oil prices could sustain for a longer period, amid slower demand growth and the diminishing price-controlling power of the OPEC.
-According to our estimates, the annual average Brent crude oil price could bottom out around $63 per barrel this year and rise back to around $93 per barrel by 2021.
-However, if oil prices remain depressed for longer than what we currently expect, and increase only to around $80 per barrel by the end of our forecast period, there could be an almost 10% downside to our current price estimate for Chesapeake.
+According to our estimates, the annual average Brent crude oil price is expected to remain weak for the next couple of years, before recovering back to $95 per barrel over the long term.
+However, if oil prices remain depressed for longer than what we currently expect, and only reach $80 per barrel by the end of our forecast period, there could be a downside of more than 9% to our current price estimate for Chesapeake.

 For additional details, select a driver above or select a division from the interactive Trefis split for Chesapeake at the top of the page.